enolte/po/docs/expression-testing-by-num-operators.md

 ### Methodology

+Expressions involving only constants are not parsed by this repo; these are implemented by the compiler's expression parser.
+This reduces the number of expression to be tested at each level.

+TODO The s<sub>k</sub> table above does not represent this.

 #### Current

 At the moment, testing is done at levels 1, 2, and 3.
 For this first iteration, all expression-dependent tests are manual.
 Only partial coverage at level 3 is included.
+A few level-4 expressions are also verified, and one level-6 expression.

 #### Next